 Liability and Damages.
-The Parties agree that the transaction agreed to by the parties and memorialized in this Confirmation Agreement shall be "Firm with liquidated damages", which means that the only instance in which a party shall be relieved of its obligation to sell and deliver or purchase and deliver without liability is if such party's performance is excused due to an Uncontrollable Force (as defined in the WSPP Agreement).
+The Parties agree that the transaction agreed to by the parties and memorialized in this Confirmation Agreement shall be "Firm with liquidated damages", which means that the only instance in which a party shall be relieved of its obligation to sell and deliver or purchase and receive without liability is if such party's performance is excused due to an Uncontrollable Force (as defined in the WSPP Agreement).
 Accordingly, if Seller fails to schedule and/or deliver all or part of the Contract Quantity and such failure is not excused by Uncontrollable Force or Purchaser's failure to perform, then Seller shall be liable to Buyer for damages pursuant to Section 21.3(a)(2) of the WSPP Agreement.
 If Purchaser fails to schedule and/or receive all or part of the Contract Quantity and such failure is not excused by Uncontrollable Force or Seller's failure to perform, then Purchaser shall be liable to Seller for damages pursuant to Section 21.3(a)(1) of the WSPP Agreement.
 The parties expressly agree that Section 21 of the WSPP Agreement applies to the transaction agreed to by the parties and memorialized in this Confirmation Letter.

 Governing Agreement.
 This confirmation agreement constitutes a “Confirmation Agreement” pursuant to the Western Systems Power Pool Agreement (version February 1, 2000, as amended and supplemented from time to time) (“WSPP Agreement”).
 All provisions contained or incorporated by reference in the WSPP Agreement will govern this Confirmation Agreement except as expressly modified in this Confirmation Agreement.
 Any inconsistency between any terms in the WSPP Agreement and any terms in this Confirmation Letter shall be resolved in favor of the terms of this Confirmation Letter